tooevangelist/paysuper-checkout/CONTRIBUTING.md

 ### Report bugs

-Report bugs and issues by submitting a [bug report](../../issues/new?labels=type%3A+bug&template=1-bug_report.md).
+Report bugs and issues by submitting a [bug report](../../issues/new?labels=type%3A+bug&template=bug_report.md).
 Make sure that you provide as much information as possible on how to reproduce the bug.

 ### Feature Requests and support

-If you have an idea of how to improve PaySuper Management API (or anything related, really) or have general feedback, you're welcome to submit a [feature request](../../issues/new?labels=type%3A+feature+request&template=2-feature_request.md).
+If you have an idea of how to improve this project (or anything related, really) or have general feedback, you're welcome to submit a [feature request](../../issues/new?labels=type%3A+feature+request&template=feature_request.md).

 Chances are, you like what we have already but you may require a custom integration, a special license or something else big and specific to your needs that our community may not benefit from.
 We're generally open to such conversations.